Shooting against the light

 Now you’ve got 2 options.
 Either you pack away the camera and just enjoy the sighting…or you try to work with the light you have and create some images that might come out better than you thought, or better yet, might come out a litte ‘out-of-the-box’.
 In this post I will elaborate on some of these situations you might encounter, and also show some of the images I have been able to capture in similar cases which I thought came out okay.

 The classic case is the “back-lit” image, where the light comes from directly opposite your viewing position and you have to use it to enhance the contours and outlines of your subject.
 The key here is to ensure you under-expose significantly to ensure you capture the mood and don’t blow the highlights.
-You can either do this by manually adjusting exposure or exposure compensation bias and checking the histogram, or if you like to use your metering function apart from your focusing function you can meter off the brightest highlights.
+You can either do this by manually adjusting exposure or bias and checking the histogram, or if you like to use your metering function apart from your focusing function you can meter off the brightest highlights.

 suricates 1 KTP 2010